SamuelNarvaez/SWF/README.md

 # swf.py

 If you didn't exactly understand why we need everything in trimesh.py, that's okay.
 At some point it's just details.
 In swf.py we attempt to abstract away a useful amount of detail. swf.py builds SWF objects, which is a representation of a complete SWF format.
-In an SWF, we have:
+In an SWF object, we have:

 * A sequence of Subdivision Meshes such that every vertex of a mesh is a subset of the next mesh in the sequence.
 * Encoding and Decoding filters P,Q, and A,B respectively, for each mesh in the sequence that satisfy biorthogonality relations, the set of all filters define a wavelet space.
 * A truncation level, which specifies the order of wavelet decomposition, for audio purpouses you can think of this as the point to which we decode to the speaker layout.